padilha/nyc-motor-vehicle-collisions/README.md

 ## Project description

 According to the dataset description, there is a police report in New York City that must be filled out whenever an accident where a person is injured or killed or there are more than 1000 dollars worth of damage.
 The dataset contains accident records since july/2012 and is updated on a daily base.
-Currently (March 2023), it has around 1.98 million rows.
+As of March 2023, it has around 1.98 million rows.

 This project has the goal of answering the following questions: